Reading the Forest Landscape

 Park Entrance Fees: Participants are responsible for purchasing their park entry passes prior to the course.
 These can be purchased online at: https://www.recreation.gov/sitepass/74280.

-Physical Requirements: Moderately strenuous.
-Hiking distance each day covers approximately 7 miles with up to 1,200 feet of elevation gain/loss.
+Physical Requirements: Moderately strenuous difficulty.
+Hiking distance each day covers approximately 7 miles with up to 1,200 feet of elevation change.